aGimenezO/BlackJack-IH/README.md

 ## DOUBLING DOWN
 Another option open to the player is doubling their bet when the original two cards dealt total 9, 10, or 11.
 When the player's turn comes, they place a bet equal to the original bet, and the dealer gives the player just one card, which is placed face down and is not turned up until the bets are settled at the end of the hand.
 With two fives, the player may split a pair, double down, or just play the hand in the regular way.
 Note that the dealer does not have the option of splitting or doubling down.

-# How to use the python Ironhack Blackjack

-## 1. Do a clone
-Click on the green buton which says **clone** in https://github.com/aGimenezO/BlackJack-IH to Download the files into your machine.

-## 2. Open the files using the terminal
-Open a terminal and navigate to where you had the python files downloaded and extracted and use Python to execute the blackjack file with the command ```python Blackjack.py```

-## 3. Play the game!